 A Cantebury Tale (1944): Michael Powell and Emeric Pressburger wrote and directed this film.
 Eric Portman, Sheila Sim, and Dennis Price all play different characters who arrive in a British town and unexpectedly come together to investigate some strange crimes going on in the town.
 John Sweet, Esmond Knight, Charles Hawtry, Hay Petrie, George Merritt, Edward Rigby, Freda Jackson, and many others co-star in this film.
 This is one that is really hard to describe.
 It takes place during WWII and involves a couple soldiers but it is not a war film.
 Something I found when looking into this is that GONE WITH THE WIND author Margaret Mitchell was on her way to see this movie and was hit by a speeding car in which she would die days later.
 The movie has a fair amount of comedy in it and is driven well by the main characters.
 This is available to watch on the Criterion Collection.

 About Elly (2009): I end the week with this Iranian film which was directed by Asghar Farhadi.
 Golshifteh Farahani stars as Sepideh who invites her friend Elly, played by Taraneh Alidoosti, to join her and the family for a weekend at seaside.
 Elly is also the Kindergarten teacher for Sepideh's daughter.
 Elly eventually disappears and Sepideh and the family must figure out what happened which lead to a lot of secrets.
 This is a pretty good story of how something like a disappearance affects each person in a different way.
 This is another one that words don't really describe very well except it is a good story with good performances and deserves a look.

-Well, that is it for the week.
-Tell me what you like and dislike and stay tuned for next week which so far includes Richard Dreyfuss, Walter Huston, Scarlett Johansson, and many others.
+Well, that is it for this week.
+Tell me what you like and dislike and stay tuned for next week which so far includes Joan Allen, Denzel Washington, Clint Eastwood, Buster Keaton, and many others.